jdmiller82/website-scaffolding/README.md

 # website-scaffolding
-A good starting point for building new websites
+A good starting point for building websites

 This project requires Codekit to run.
-It handles all the compiling and creating the build folder, etc.
+It handles all the compiling & build process.